TEN-framework/TEN-Agent/README.md

 # Agent Customization

-### Example

-Our voice agent is a great place for you to get started with, it uses following Extensions:
+Our voice agent is a great place for you to start with, it uses following Extensions:

 - _agora_rtc_ / [Agora](https://docs.agora.io/en) for RTC transport + VAD + Azure speech-to-text (STT)
 - _azure_tts_ / [Azure](https://azure.microsoft.com/en-us/products/ai-services/text-to-speech) for text-to-speech (TTS)